Easy Apple Pie Recipe

 How to Make Apple Pie

-How Long Do You Need to Bake This?
+How Long to Bake an Apple Pie

 While some people recommend adding a pie shield towards the end of baking, I prefer to do it in the beginning.
-It’s much easier to wrap the foil around the edges of the pie when it’s not hot!
+It’s much easier to wrap the aluminum foil around the edges of the pie when it’s not hot!
 This helps prevent the edges from browning too quickly and burning before the filling is soft.

 Why is My Filling Runny?
 What’s The Best Thickener for this Apple Pie Recipe?